 Check soil pH level

 A plant can grow in soil with a pH level between 5.5 and 7.0.
 An increase from 5.5 to 6.8 can ensure better growth of plants.
 Any inconsistency in soil pH levels can lead to problems like iron deficiency in plants.
 Adding lime to acidic soils will increase pH levels.
-If you notice magnesium deficiency, tune up your fall garden soil with dolomitic limestone.
+If you notice a magnesium deficiency, tune up your fall garden soil with dolomitic limestone.
 It’ll take some time for the liming materials to impact the soil, so apply them well ahead of planting time.

 You can determine the amount of lime needed in your fall garden by testing the existing pH level and soil texture.
 To raise it by 1 point, you can add about 4 pounds of ground limestone to every 100 square feet for sandy soils.
 The amount will be 10 pounds for clay soil and 7-8 pounds for loamy soils.